RajeshPandey057/polygram/README.md

-# Finews - AI-Powered Financial News Platform
+# Polygram - AI-Powered Financial News Platform

-Finews is an AI-managed financial news application that delivers real-time market insights, news, and analytics for investors and financial professionals.
+Polygram is an AI-managed financial news application that delivers real-time market insights, news, and analytics for investors and financial professionals.

 ## Features